Little kids can be brilliant. Or stupid. Sometimes, in the same sentence.

 Dividend investors laud the “free lunch” they get from dividend payments.
 After all, they’re getting a quarterly cash payment and they still own the underlying stock!
 What a deal!

-First, as we’ve covered, this is the way that most stocks work.
+First, as we’ve covered, this is how most stocks work.
 It’s not special.
 It’s like saying, “My boss gave me a paycheck and I’m still employed!”
 Okaaaaayyy.
 That’s how jobs work.
 Welcome to Earth.

 Let’s say I’m the CEO of $BEST.
 The stock is trading at $100 per share.
 And I choose to pay my investors a dividend of $2/share.